All the Patios on Stephen Avenue Walk

 140 8 Ave.
 S.E., 403-264-7900, rossocoffeeroasters.com

 This is the patio for the Hyatt Regency’s hotel bar and its menu has all the delicious things you want on a bar menu — burgers, nachos, cobb salad, steak sandwiches — but slightly elevated because it is the Hyatt.
-Think grilled cheese with apple and brie, on naan bread and served with tomato fondue.
+Think brie and apple flatbread with maple bacon and pear butter.
 Sandstone will validate your parking, which is a bonus if you are coming from out of downtown.

 What to order: Anything on the seasonal cocktail menu, including the mai tai, sangria and lemonade.